-- Approved FY 2019 - Implementation beginning in FY 2019
+- Approved FY 2019 - Implemented in FY 2019

 PHA will continue to utilize MTW Block Grant funding and programmatic flexibility to expand first-time affordable homeownership initiatives to increase housing choice and the number of first time, low-income homebuyers.
-The program builds on the existing framework and consolidates PHA's existing HUD-approved 5h Homeownership Program, HCV Homeownership Program, other new development homeownership initiatives and homeownership readiness and counseling support under the management of PHA's Homeownership Department.
+The program builds on the existing framework and consolidates PHA's HUD-approved 5h Homeownership Program, HCV Homeownership Program, other new development homeownership initiatives and homeownership readiness and counseling support under the management of PHA's Homeownership Department.
 Further, this activity expands PHA's existing programs to incorporate new types of assistance including lease-purchase and down payment assistance options.

-Under the existing 5h Program, PHA assists current public housing residents of scattered site units to purchase their own units; however, the program is limited to current residents of the unit, and does not incorporate post-purchase voucher assistance.
-In FY 2021 it is anticipated that 30 residents will purchase their scattered site units under 5h and 30 current voucher holders will utilize voucher assistance to purchase homes and then receive monthly Housing Assistance Payments to support housing costs for up to a fifteen (15) or thirty (30) year period.
+In FY 2022, it is anticipated that 30 residents will purchase their scattered site units under the 5h program and 30 current voucher holders will utilize voucher assistance to purchase homes and then receive monthly Housing Assistance Payments to support housing costs for up to a fifteen (15) or thirty (30) year period.
 To date, PHA has assisted over 600 HCV participants to purchase their first homes.
-In addition to 5h and HCV homeownership opportunities, PHA anticipates development of an additional 28 homeownership units in FY 2021.
+In addition to 5h and HCV homeownership opportunities, PHA anticipates the development of an additional 60 homeownership units in FY 2022, including units in the Norris and Sharswood communities.
 PHA will continue to work with residents to complete homeownership-counseling courses in partnership with HUD-approved housing counseling agencies.